Caribbeans look to dominate short distances

 Bolt's gold on Sunday put him on course for a unique double-double in 100m and 200m races at successive Games and kept Jamaica in the hunt for a second sweep of individual sprint medals after Shelly-Ann Fraser-Pryce retained her women's 100m crown.

-Meanwhile, 19-year-old world champion Kirani James from the Caribbean island of Grenada looks in commanding form for the 400m final, with almost all the fastest qualifiers coming from the region apart from Belgian identical twins Jonathan and Kevin Borlee.
+Meanwhile, 19-year-old world champion Kirani James from the Caribbean island of Grenada looks in commanding form for the men's 400m final, with almost all the fastest qualifiers coming from the region apart from Belgium's identical twins Jonathan and Kevin Borlee.

 Champion LaShawn Merritt of the United States is injured.